rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ### Run pipeline on branch, then again after merge

-This patterns runs a pipeline on every branch so that you know that your changes are working before you merge them.
+This patterns runs a pipeline on every branch so that you know that your changes work before you merge them.
 And when you merge them, the pipeline is run again.

 This is a slight improvement over the previous pattern, but it still has a flaw.
 Consider this scenario: